heavyai/heavydb/README.md

 The repository includes a number of third party packages provided under separate licenses.
 Details about these packages and their respective licenses is at [ThirdParty/licenses/index.md](ThirdParty/licenses/index.md).

-The standard build process for this project downloads the Community Edition of the MapD Immerse visual analytics client.
-This version of MapD Immerse is governed by a separate license agreement, included in the file `EULA-CE.txt`, and may only be used for non-commercial purposes.

 # Contributing

 In order to clarify the intellectual property license granted with Contributions from any person or entity, MapD must have a Contributor License Agreement ("CLA") on file that has been signed by each Contributor, indicating agreement to the [Contributor License Agreement](CLA.txt).
 After making a pull request, a bot will notify you if a signed CLA is required and provide instructions for how to sign it.
 Please read the agreement carefully before signing and keep a copy for your records.